Expocenter of Ukraine: History

 In 1949, the USSR Council of Ministers signed the statute for the construction of facilities for a Republic Agricultural Exhibition in Kyiv.
 It was built on the site of a small suburban village called Krasny traktir (Red Tavern).
 Construction began in 1952 and lasted six years.

-The center was designed by architects Boris Zhezherin, Vitaly Orekhov, I. Mezentsev, Anatoly Stanislavsky, D. Batalov, engineer S. Malkin in the form of a complex of pavilions, towers, outdoor areas for exhibits, cultural buildings and recreation areas.
+The center was designed by architects Borys Zhezherin, Vitaly Orekhov, I. Mezentsev, Anatoly Stanislavsky, D. Batalov, engineer S. Malkin in the form of a complex of pavilions, towers, outdoor areas for exhibits, cultural buildings and recreation areas.

+On the eve of the opening, it was renamed the Exhibition of Advanced Achievements of the National Economy of the USSR.
+During its existence, its name has been changed many times.

 The official opening of the exhibition took place on July 6, 1958.
 Nikolai Podgorny, the first secretary of the Central Committee of the Communist Party of Ukraine, personally cut the red ribbon.

-On the eve of the opening, it was renamed the Exhibition of Advanced Achievements of the National Economy of the USSR.
-During its existence, its name has been changed many times.
+During the existence of the exhibition, it has been visited by world-famous people: Charles De Gaulle, Josip Broz Tito, Margaret Thatcher and others.

 After Ukraine gained independence, it was renamed the National Complex "Expocenter of Ukraine".

-During the existence of the exhibition, it has been visited by world-famous people: Charles De Gaulle, Josip Broz Tito, Margaret Thatcher and others.